luxonis/depthai-ros/README.md

 `sudo apt install ros-<distro>-depthai-ros`

 ## Docker
 You can additionally build and run docker images on your local machine.
-To do that, add USB rules as in above step, clone the repository and inside it run:
+To do that, add USB rules as in above step, clone the repository and inside it run (it matters on which branch you are on):
 ```
 docker build --build-arg USE_RVIZ=1 -f ./desktop.dockerfile -t depthai_ros .
 ```